Skip to content

 And the income from the Tourism in coastal areas suffers from the unsightly plastic pollution of beaches and waters.

-Last but not least, the Costs for cleaning up the environmental damage with every additional piece of plastic thrown away.
+Last but not least, the Costs for cleaning up the environmental damage with every piece of plastic thrown away.
 These are just a few of the many economic reasons to actively combat the plastic crisis.

 Plastic gets into the food chain